ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/metrics.md

 In addition to the global score, the pipeline computes **per-cell RMSD maps** at a configurable resolution (default `bin_resolution = 4°`).
-These maps are published on the leaderboard as interactive visualisations, enabling regional error diagnosis.
+These maps are published on the leaderboard as interactive visualizations, enabling regional error diagnosis.

 ---